edrobinson/DB-Table-Editor-Generator/README.md

    I mention these elements in case you want to provide your own templates.
 See below...
 3. The page captions are table name + "Editor."

-Ezsql accomodates several other sql databasess such
+Ezsql accomodates several other sql databasess if you need them.

 ###### Start of the Form code:
 ```